Error: Contact form not found.

 Timing Factors: When What Can’t Be Included in Chapter 7 Changes

 The timing of debt creation and filing dates affects what can’t be included in Chapter 7 discharge.
-Luxury purchases within 90 days before filing may be presumed fraudulent and survive discharge.
-Cash advances exceeding $1,000 within 70 days face similar presumptions.
+Certain luxury purchases or cash advances made shortly before filing may be presumed fraudulent and may not be discharged.

 What can’t be included in Chapter 7 also depends on when you incurred tax obligations.
 Income taxes become dischargeable after meeting specific time requirements, while recent tax years remain protected from discharge.